Sylvii1o23/dynamic-facial-expression-recognition/README.md

 We will now demonstrate how to use our model to perform dynamic emotion recognition on sample videos.
 Please follow the steps below:

 <ol>
-  <li>Please first download 'test_model_v4.pth' from the cloud folder and place it into the 'saved_models' directory.</li>
+  <li>Please first download 'test_model_v4.pth' from the <a href="https://drive.google.com/drive/folders/13F5SdpsM021hzls0vAxgC8UPK8rI70X0?usp=sharing">cloud folder</a> and place it into the 'saved_models' directory.</li>
   <li>Download 'ResNet3D.py', 'test_prediction.py', and the three folders: 'extracted_frames', 'saved_models', and 'est_videos'.
 Save them following the file hierarchy in this repository.</li>
   <li>run 'test_prediction.py' to perform emotion category predictions on the sample videos in the 'test_videos' folder.</li>
 </ol>